CSLearning4U/StudentCSP/_sources/CSPWebData/lowestPoll.rst

    Will this code always work to find the minimum PM 2.5 value?

-.. tabbed:: tab_max_pol

-    .. tab:: Min_Polution_10_Exercise

 Can you now write the code to get the city with the smallest PM 10 value?
 Change the lines that start with a comment (a ``#``) below.
-If you have problems see a solution in the other tab.

 .. activecode:: min10_ex
    :nocodelens:

    inFile = open("uspoll.txt","r")
    lines = inFile.readlines()
    inFile.close()

    minCity = ''
    min10 = 500
    for line in lines:
        values = line.split(":")
        # set the value for new10 to be the current PM 10 value
        if new10 < min10:
            # Save the minimum city and state
            # save the minimum PM 10 value
-          print("Smallest PM 10 value is ",min10," in ",minCity)

-    .. tab:: Min_Polution_10_Answer

-       Here is a solution to finding the city with the smallest PM 10 pollution.

-       .. activecode:: min10_answer
-          :nocodelens:

-          inFile = open("uspoll.txt","r")
-          lines = inFile.readlines()
-          inFile.close()

-          minCity = ''
-          min10 = 500
-          for line in lines:
-              values = line.split(":")
-              new10 = float(values[1])
-              if new10 < min10:
-                  minCity = values[0]
-                  min10 = new10
    print("Smallest PM 10 value is ",min10," in ",minCity)

 .. mchoice:: 18_5_2_min10
    :answer_a: The same city has the minimum PM 2.5 and the minimum PM 10.